Windermed/STWMissionAlert-SwapTutorial/README.md

 https://github.com/LeleDerGrasshalmi/FortniteEndpointsDocumentation/blob/main/Fortnite/SaveTheWorld/Missions.md (For STW mission data)

 -
-**If you liked this tutorial and would like to see more, feel free to** [follow me on Twitter:](https://twitter.com/Windermed_) i post about things related to fortnite modding/leaks (occasionally) and it can range from BR to STW as i'm a fan of both (i lean to STW tho lol)
+**If you liked this tutorial and would like to see more, feel free to** [follow me on Twitter](https://twitter.com/Windermed_)
+I post things related to fortnite modding/leaks (occasionally) and it can range from BR to STW as i'm a fan of both (i lean to STW tho lol) so if that's up your alley then stick around as I have more things i plan to post at some point in the future!